Low-carb diets are very effective. That is a scientific fact.

 Weight loss isn't a linear process.

-If you weigh yourself every day, then there will be days where the scale goes down, other days where it goes up.
+If you weigh yourself every day, there will be days when the scale goes down and other days when it goes up.

 It doesn't mean that the diet isn't working, as long as the general trend is going downwards.